hunkim/VibeSoftwareEngineering/chapters/chapter-02.md

 - **Better Testing**: New behavior can be tested independently
 - **Improved Modularity**: Clear extension points make architecture more understandable

-### 💡 **Vive Coding Prompt: Open-Closed Principle Implementation**
+### 💡 **Vibe Coding Prompt: Open-Closed Principle Implementation**

-**Scenario**: You need to extend functionality in your system without modifying existing, tested code.
+**Scenario**: You need to add new functionality to your system without modifying existing code, following the Open-Closed Principle.

-**Your Task - Use this prompt with your actual code**:
+**Your Vibe Coding Prompt**:

 ```
-I have a system that needs to be extended with new functionality, but I want to follow the Open-Closed Principle (open for extension, closed for modification).
-Here's my current implementation: [PASTE YOUR CODE HERE]
+I need to extend my system with new functionality while following the Open-Closed Principle (open for extension, closed for modification).

-The new functionality I need to add is: [DESCRIBE NEW REQUIREMENTS]

-Please help me:

-1. **OCP Analysis**:
-   - Identify where my current code violates the Open-Closed Principle
-   - Explain why the current design makes it hard to add new features
+**Current code**: [PASTE YOUR CODE HERE]

+**New functionality needed**: [DESCRIBE WHAT YOU WANT TO ADD]

+**Generate for me**:

+1. **Refactored extensible architecture** that:
+   - Creates proper abstractions/interfaces for extension points
-   - Point out any if-else chains or switch statements that indicate OCP violations
+   - Converts any if-else chains or switch statements to polymorphic designs

-2. **Extension Strategy**:
-   - Design an interface-based architecture that allows extension without modification
-   - Suggest appropriate abstractions and interfaces
-   - Recommend design patterns that support OCP (Strategy, Template Method, etc.)
+   - Uses appropriate design patterns (Strategy, Template Method, Factory, etc.)

-3. **Refactoring Plan**:
-   - Provide a step-by-step approach to refactor existing code
+   - Maintains backward compatibility with existing code

-   - Show how to extract interfaces from concrete implementations
+2. **Complete working implementation** including:
+   - Abstract base classes or interfaces
-   - Suggest how to handle backward compatibility during the transition
+   - Existing functionality converted to the new pattern

-4. **Implementation Guidelines**:
-   - Create a template for adding new implementations
-   - Suggest naming conventions for extensible components
+   - The new functionality implemented as an extension
-   - Recommend configuration approaches for managing extensions
+   - Proper dependency injection and configuration

-5. **Validation Framework**:
+3. **Extension template** showing:
-   - Design a way to ensure all implementations follow the same contracts
+   - How to add future implementations easily
-   - Suggest testing strategies for extensible systems
+   - Code structure and naming conventions
+   - Required methods and contracts
-   - Recommend documentation standards for extension points
+   - Example of adding another extension

-6. **Future-Proofing**:
-   - Identify other areas in my codebase that might benefit from OCP
-   - Suggest guidelines for writing extension-friendly code from the start
+4. **Comprehensive tests** covering:
+   - All existing functionality still works
+   - New functionality works correctly
+   - Multiple extensions can coexist
+   - Edge cases and error handling

+5. **Configuration system** that:
+   - Allows runtime selection of implementations
+   - Supports multiple active extensions
+   - Provides clear error messages for misconfigurations

-Please provide concrete, implementable solutions that I can apply to my specific use case.
+Please provide complete, runnable code that I can immediately integrate into my project.
+Include clear comments explaining the OCP benefits of this design.
 ```

+**Follow-up Prompts for Enhancement**:
+- "Add a plugin system that can load extensions dynamically"
+- "Create a registry pattern to manage all available implementations"
+- "Add validation to ensure new extensions meet the required contracts"
+- "Generate documentation for how other developers can add extensions"

-**How to Use**: Replace the placeholders with your actual code and requirements, then use this prompt to get specific guidance for implementing OCP in your project.
+**How to Use**: Replace the placeholders with your specific code and requirements, then use this with AI assistants to get a complete, extensible implementation.

 ---